drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 ### Section 3.2: The variation of the 'gravothermal' energy generation rate with age

-We also want to study the variation of the 'gravothermal' energy generation rate  $\epsilon_g$ at the base of the convection zone as a function of age around the evolution of the RGB bump and thereby reproduce Fig. 6 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract) as shown below:
+As mentioned earlier, this lab aims to probe the importance of entropy in RGB evolution.
+In stars, the rate of change of specific entropy is proportional to $\epsilon_g$, the ‘gravothermal’ energy generation rate.
+Therefore, we also want to study the variation of $\epsilon_g$ at the base of the convection zone as a function of age around the evolution of the RGB bump and thereby reproduce Fig. 6 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract) as shown below:

 ![Fig.3](https://github.com/drsusmitadas/mesalabs-day4-lab1/blob/main/static/thursday/staa176fig6.jpeg)